 Please join me to strengthen your toolkit, avoid common pitfalls and leave with new resources.
 I am excited to help you add new strategies to help improve the behavior of your students!

 P.S.
-You will leave this seminar with lots of practical ideas and an extensive resource handbook to help you implement the strategies as soon as you return to your school!
+You will leave this seminar with lots of practical ideas and an extensive digital resource handbook to help you implement the strategies as soon as you return to your school!

 Who Should Attend